Many-Body Simulations of the Fast Flavor Instability

 \textit{Results --} Setting $c=1$ prevents inter-particle entanglement and causes the Hamiltonian to reduce to the well-known mean-field Hamiltonian.
-We carry out such a mean-field simulation of the FFI with $N_\mathrm{sites}=20$ and demonstrate that we reproduce the instability growth rate predicted by linear stability analysis \cite{chakraborty2016self} (solid curve in the bottom panel of Fig.~\ref{fig:Richers_Inhomo}) and the amplitude of flavor transformation demonstrated in prior mean-field simulations (solid curve in the top panel of Fig.~\ref{fig:Richers_Inhomo}).
+We carry out such a mean-field simulation of the FFI with $N_\mathrm{sites}=20$ and demonstrate that we reproduce the instability growth rate predicted by linear stability analysis \cite{chakraborty2016self2} (solid curve in the bottom panel of Fig.~\ref{fig:Richers_Inhomo}) and the amplitude of flavor transformation demonstrated in prior mean-field simulations (solid curve in the top panel of Fig.~\ref{fig:Richers_Inhomo}).
 The results of the corresponding many-body calculation are shown in Fig.~\ref{fig:Richers_Inhomo}.
-Instead of amplifying the perturbation exponentially, the neutrinos very quickly develop flavor coherence and transform flavor before the mean-field FFI is able to take hold.
+Instead of amplifying the perturbation exponentially, the neutrinos rapidly undergo flavor transformation from their initial state inducing the system towards depolarization, as seen in the top panel of Fig.~\ref{fig:Richers_Inhomo}.
+This rapid dip in $P_z$ occurs even before the onset of mean-field (MF) FFI, as shown in the bottom panel.
+However, the bottom panel also indicates that while flavor transformation develops in the many-body (MB) system, single-site flavor coherence does not.

 One may hope that this rapid flavor transformation is an artifact of the small number of computational sites that are used to represent a distribution of many physical neutrinos.
 We scale $N_\mathrm{sites}$ without adjusting any other parameters to extrapolate the dynamics to the limit of large particle number.
 In Fig.~\ref{fig:BDinf} we show the evolution of $P_z$ and the Von-Neumann entanglement entropy